 by Ulli Lagler Peck

-Now, let’s pause for a moment and reflect on what we’ve got here: breathtaking natural scenery acknowledged by UNESCO for its exceptional beauty, world-class outdoor adventures and a historic hotel that blends old world charm with refined luxury and unrivaled service.
+Now, let’s pause for a moment and reflect on what we’ve got here: breathtaking natural scenery acknowledged by UNESCO for its exceptional beauty, world-class outdoor adventures and a historic hotel that blends old-world charm with refined luxury and unrivalled service.

 Can a vacation get any better than that?
 Yes, it can.

 For several years the hotel has offered wellness programs that add a sense of Zen and mindfulness to the magical setting of the hotel.
 The program featured yoga and mindfulness retreats under the direction of Tracey Delfs, passionate yoga and mindfulness instructor and long-time student of world-renowned Zen and mindfulness master Thich Nhat Hanh.

 Additional program highlights included photography workshops and tours, as well as adventures with Casey Anderson, wildlife naturalist, host and executive producer of Expedition WILD on National Geographic’s WILD television channel.
 The wellness program obviously struck a chord with the hotel’s international guest base.
 Although launched in a quiet, elegant manner without a lot of media buzz, the retreats didn’t go unnoticed and sold out quickly.
 Not a surprise.

 Time has evolved into a new luxury and with limited vacation time more and more people are looking for holistic travel experiences that leave them invigorated and renewed physically, mentally and spiritually.
 A new generation of travelers expects resorts to provide well-rounded programs that cover a broad spectrum of activities ranging from high-energy fitness classes and outdoor adventures to meditative, introspective classes that help guests stay in the moment and enhance their precious vacation experience.